StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 14/12/2020 - Cstadther - Enhancement - Converted dice pool display from dialog to formapplication.
+This allows for context to be maintained through popout dialog.
 - 13/12/2020 - Cstadther - Fix/Enhancement - Move Group Manager launch button to destiny pool display for GMs
 - 10/12/2020 - Cstadther - Fix - Issue where, when you go over max encumbrance it adds to max encumbrance by the amount over.
 - 07/12/2020 - Cstadther - Enhancement 518 - Added OggDude Import of Skill Descriptions and JournalEntries (NOTE!!!
 We will be able to link the skill descriptions to the skill on the character sheet.)